Experiencing Spring in Korea: Our 5-Day Itinerary & Tips

 Day 1: Seoul’s top tourist spots

-Our first day was pretty packed with top attractions and activities which we recommend you add to your Seoul itinerary, especially if it’s your first time in Korea.
+The first day of our Korea spring itinerary was pretty packed with top attractions and activities which we recommend you add to your Seoul itinerary, especially if it’s your first time in Korea.

 N Seoul Tower